semgrep/semgrep-docs/docs/getting-started/cli.md

 ### Scan using OSS-only analysis (single-function)

-To scan your project using exclusively open-source Semgrep, even though you have proprietary cross-file analysis enabled in Semgrep Cloud Platform:
+To scan your project using exclusively open-source Semgrep, even though you have proprietary cross-file analysis enabled in Semgrep AppSec Platform:

 ```console
 semgrep ci --oss-only